Sustaining Practice Programme

 Robert Parkinson

-Who is this programme for?
+Who is the programme for?

-The programme is designed for recent graduates, early-career, and emerging artists working with photography.
-No formal qualifications are required.
+Recent graduates, early-career, and emerging artists working with photography.

 Programme Structure